 Shrewsbury Military Association / Associated Corps of Shrewsbury Volunteers

 The organisation of this corps was evidently problematic.
-Meetings of 21 March and 5 April 1797 organised enrolments, but it was later announced that, for reasons that are not clear, the offer of service, presumably as volunteers, had not been transmitted.
+Meetings of 21 March and 5 April 1797 organised enrolments for a corps of infantry, and at least one newspaper report soon after stated that this offer had been accepted by His Majesty.
+However, it was later announced that, for reasons that are not clear, the offer of service had not been transmitted.
 A new initiative was made on 11 May 1798, proposing two companies of infantry and one troop of cavalry, apparently as an armed association.
 The local paper reported that “The enrollment of our corps of Infantry goes on with great spirit, and it is expected will very soon be completed.”
 However, the cavalry were enrolled separately as yeomanry, and the progress of the infantry is not clear.
 I am unable to find any official confirmation of its acceptance and survival.

 Proposal of meetings of 1797: